 Married father-of-five Abdul Rauf, aged 43, of Darley Road, Rochdale, was jailed for six years for conspiracy and six years, concurrently, for trafficking for sexual exploitation.

-The religious studies teacher at a local mosque asked a 15-year-victim if she had any younger friends and would drive some of the girls to other men, who would use them for sex, despite knowing they were underage.
+The religious studies teacher at a local mosque asked a 15-year-victim if she had any younger friends and would drive some of the girls to other men, who would use them for sex, despite knowing

 Zarif Khan, in mitigation, told the judge Rauf’s fall from grace was “particularly significant”.

-Mohammed Sajid, aged 35, of Jepheys Street, Rochdale, was sentenced to 12 years for rape, six years for conspiracy, one year for trafficking and six years, all concurrent, for sexual activity with a child.
+Mohammed Sajid, aged 35, of Jepheys Street, Rochdale, was sentenced to 12 years for rape, six years for conspiracy, one year for trafficking and six years, all concurrent, for sexual activity with

 Known as “Saj”, he would regularly ply victims with alcohol before having sex with them at his flat, where groups of men would gather and “pass around” the girls.